Install & Setup

 - Create a directory on your computer to extract the contents into.

 - Unzip the files to the directory.

 Upgrading to a new version?
 If you are currently using the PocketSense scripts, it is easy to upgrade to the latest version.
 Simply extract all of the files from the ZIP file to the install directory and overwrite the old files.
 None of the user-specific files (e.g., account and site settings) will be altered when upgrading.
 Additionally, take a look in the sites.template file when upgrading, to see what new user options have been added.
 These options will not automatically be added to your sites.dat file, since they really are optional.
 You can add any switch/option from sites.template to your sites.dat file, if you want to over-ride the default value.

 c.
 Install Microsoft Money

 - You probably already have Money installed, but if you have issues or need to perform a fresh installation, you can download a free version.
 Microsoft released a Sunset Edition of Money Plus Deluxe that can be installed on new machines without the need to perform online activation.

-2. Setup (See below for additional information for each step.)
+2. Setup (See below for additional information on each step.)